ON-TREND, DRILL-READY NEVADAN GOLD ASSET WITH AN UPDATED AND INCREASED 2021 RESOURCE ESTIMATE

 In general, higher-grade gold mineralization at Sandman can be stratigraphically controlled along contacts between basalt flows, interbedded fluvial conglomerates and tuffaceous rocks (e.g., North Hill Deposit), or structurally controlled as lens-shaped pods, with high-continuity, lower-grade disseminated gold in sediments and volcanics (e.g., Silica Ridge and SE Pediments Deposits).
 Quartz-adularia alteration dominates the ore zones, whereas propylitic, argillic, and sericitic alteration are associated with the known resource areas more distally.

-The mineral resource reported in 2007 for the Sandman project was modeled and estimated in accordance with Canadian Institute of Mining, Metallurgy and Petroleum (“CIM”) definitions.
-Gold resources at Southeast Pediment, Silica Ridge, North Hill, and Abel Knoll are summarized in Table 2.
+An updated 2021 mineral resource report for the Sandman project was modeled and estimated in accordance with Canadian Institute of Mining, Metallurgy, and Petroleum (“CIM”) definitions.
+Gold resources as Southeast Pediment, Silica Ridge, North Hill, and Abel Knoll are summarized in Table 1.

 MINERAL PROCESSESING & METALLURGICAL TESTING